 Physicians suffering from burnout find this aspect of locum tenens work appealing because it breaks up the familiar office setting and allows the doctors to experience new work environments.

 Some doctors like to use locum tenens job openings as a way to network and explore a new city or state before committing to a permanent change.

 Physicians can also choose to branch out from the medical facilities where they normally treat patients and have the unique opportunity to work with government facilities like Veterans Affairs, Indian Health Services, or the Department of Corrections.

 Locum tenens providers have full control over their experience and where they work.

 This isn’t only an option for retired or retiring physicians.
 Many doctors accept locum physician jobs at the beginning or middle of their careers, too.

 Some use locum positions as a way to build their resume and evaluate future practice opportunities.

-You can choose to work temporarily in another practice in your current town or in another state.
+You can choose to work temporarily in another private practice in your current town or in another state.
 Wherever you go, it’s an excellent opportunity to expand your personal and professional networks while providing quality patient focused care.